karx1/site/content/about-me/_index.md

 Hi!
 I'm karx, a computer science student at the University of Texas at Austin.
 I am a programmer, Linux enthusiast, and a rustlang enjoyer.

-I believe in gracious professionalism, [the small web](https://ar.al/2020/08/07/what-is-the-small-web/), and free software.
-I believe technology and education should be open to anyone, anywhere.
+These days I mainly code in Rust, although I have been using C and Java in my university classes.

-These days I mainly code in Rust, although I have been using Java for use in the FIRST Tech Challenge.
+Btw, I'm currently looking for internships, so if you're a recruiter, please reach out! :)

 ### About This Site